 hot glue gun and hot glue

 These are the two pattern pieces.
 One is for the body (place this one on the fold of fabric).
-And the other one is for the tummy.
-You'll see a line halfway down from the point of the pattern pieces, this is the cutting line for a pincushion size owl.
+And the other one is for the tummy (do not cut on the fold).
+You’ll see a line halfway down from the point of the pattern pieces, this is the cutting line for a pincushion size owl.

 Make the pattern pieces bigger by taping them to some tracing paper (this is what I use) and drawing lines to extend the sides.
 Both the sides should be the same length.